 4 Setting Up the Environment

 This section describes how to configure a Git versioned app in Studio Pro.
-You need a Git server and an initially unversioned Mendix app project.
+You need a Git server and an initially unversioned Mendix app.

 4.1 Preparing Your Repository